Are you at a baseball game right now?

 20. Fantasy Baseball Blog at Razzball.com

-Any fantasy baseball fan has to listen to this podcast which shares and discusses everything is happening in and around the baseball leagues.
+Any fantasy baseball fan has to listen to this podcast which shares and discusses everything that is happening in and around the baseball leagues.
 The podcast’s hosts are Ralph Lifshitz, the creator of the questionable and speculative lists for @Razzball and Michael Halpern, the founder of Imaginary Brickwall, an all-inclusive dynasty for baseball rankings.

 This is the fantasy baseball podcast for keepers, dynasty leagues, as well as anyone else looking for information about baseball prospects.
 You can also listen to the show if you just need some entertainment, even when you have zero interest in the game.